nicoaspra/lemniscateinstitute002/_services/calculus/DC-1.8-evaluating-functions-from-a-graph.md

 ---

-We can evaluate functions by interpreting its graph.
-From our past lesson, we already have learned about [Function Notation](../DC-1.2-function-notation) as well as the placement of each variable on the Cartesian Plane.
-To review, the input can be located inside the parenthesis in Function Notation or the Horizontal Axis on the Cartesian Plane.
-On the other hand, the output is on the other side of the equation in Function Notation or on the Vertical Axis on the Cartesian Plane.
+In analyzing functions represented in a graphical form, we can apply our previous understanding of functions, as we have emphasized the importance of distinguishing between dependent and independent variables.
+To recall, in [Function Notation](../DC-1.2-function-notation), the independent variable is located inside the parenthesis, while the dependent variable is on the other side of the equation.
+Translating this to a [graphical form](../DC-1.6-graph-of-functions), the independent variable corresponds to the horizontal position, and the dependent variable determines the vertical position.
+With this in mind, interpreting functions from a graph becomes more intuitive.
+To solidify this understanding, let's consider some examples.

 ---
 $\example{1}$